tech-acs/chimera-docs/docs/developer/Getting started/Environment setup.md

 ## Development OS
 We strongly recommend that you develop and deploy the dashboard on a computer running a linux operating system.
-Preferably, the latest LTS version of Ubuntu.
+Preferably, the latest LTS version of [Ubuntu](https://ubuntu.com/about/release-cycle).

 And as a web server, Nginx.

 ## Dependencies
-- Php 8.1
+- Php 8.2
 - [Composer](https://getcomposer.org/)
 - Various php extensions such as,
     - BCMath PHP Extension